rdpoor/WART/README.md

 Move the `wart.h` file into the same directory as the `wart.ino` sketch.
 Then launch the Arduino application, open the `wart.ino` sketch, then compile and run it.

+### Impatient?

+Skip the steps about preparing and converting an audio file, and use the `wart.h` file already in the project to test your hardware.
+Management assumes no responsibility for compaints from your neighbors!